 Run alchemical free energy calculations for drug discovery using Open Free Energy.
 Supports Absolute Hydration Free Energy (AHFE) and Relative Binding Free Energy (RBFE) calculations with GPU-accelerated OpenMM simulations.

 Run GPU-accelerated molecular dynamics simulations using OpenMM.
-Simulate protein dynamics, study conformational changes, and analyze stability with industry-standard force fields (AMBER, CHARMM).
+Simulate protein and protein-ligand complex dynamics with industry-standard force fields (AMBER, CHARMM) and OpenFF ligand parameterization.

 Calculate the aliphatic index of protein sequences.
 A measure of the relative volume occupied by aliphatic side chains, indicating thermostability.